 We are recruiting young people aged 11-16 to take part in this study investigating the ways that different kinds of information influence decision-making and behaviour in young people.
 The study will involve listening to a short audio recording (walking her through a thinking exercise), completing a simple cognitive task on a computer, and filling out some questionnaires.
 We expect it will take about an hour, and will pay participants £10 for their time.

-If you are interested in the study, email us at TeenageMRI@gmail.com.
+If you would like more information and/or are interested in taking part, please email Cait Griffin at email@example.com.

 The MYRIAD study, run by research teams at UCL, the Cognition & Brain Sciences Unit at Cambridge and the University of Oxford, is a project investigating whether teaching mindfulness and resilience in schools in beneficial to young people's well-being and cognitive control (e.g. planning, multitasking and decision-making).

 The study compares the effectiveness of two different school-based SEL curricula - .b (dot-be) and Student Success Skills (SSS).
 We are looking to partner with schools in and around London that have a group, or several groups, of interested young people (Years 7-11) who would like to participate in our study.